openebs/website/website/src/blogs/2018-01-09-in-2018-it-dreams-deferred-finally-achieved.md

 And putting all your data in a scale-out software solution running on these clouds only makes the issue worse.
 Now you have the blast radius issue and you have your data stored in a solution that cannot be stretched across clouds.
 Two sources of lock-in and at least twice the effort!

-It might be worth remembering that networking, security and compute are all becoming both infrastructure services delivered as services **to** today’s microservice environments and \***\*are themselves also microservice based services\*\***.
+It might be worth remembering that networking, security and compute are all becoming both infrastructure services delivered as services **to** today’s microservice environments and **are themselves also microservice based services**.
 Take a look at Project Calico for instance.
 Or at Kubernetes itself.

-N**obody says — hey, Kubernetes is just a black box that sits to the side and so it needn’t be a bunch of microservices.
+**Nobody says — hey, Kubernetes is just a black box that sits to the side and so it needn’t be a bunch of microservices.
 But not storage.
 Storage somehow gets a pass.
 It gets to live with aged architectures and typically aged business models.**

 ## Which raises the question: What if storage was itself delivered as microservices and orchestrated by Kubernetes?